-In this article, we’ll cover everything you need to know about shipping for your store, including WooCommerce shipping setup, shipping zones, and fulfillment options.
+In this article, we’ll cover everything you need to know about shipping for your store, including WooCommerce shipping setup, shipping zones, and ecommerce fulfillment options.

 WooCommerce shipping options made easy

 On the backend of an ecommerce store, WooCommerce makes it easy for ecommerce sellers to calculate shipping rates based on zones and product weights.
 The platform offers a variety of tools to group products, automatically apply different shipping methods to different groups, and much more.

 Regardless of whether you fulfill orders in-house or work with a third-party provider, following the steps in this guide will make sure that your WooCommerce shipping setup is simple, so you can start shipping orders ASAP.